CHI - SLC

 The average price of all round-trip flights from Chicago to Salt Lake City clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Salt Lake City, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Chicago to Salt Lake City?